LEAD - Practitioner Residency

 • Uploading a recent headshot

-• Uploading a short video (no longer than 3 minutes) telling us a bit about yourself, and detailing why you want to take part in the residency and how it will influence your practice and professional development.
+• Uploading a short video (no longer than 3 minutes) telling us a bit about yourself -detailing why you want to take part in the residency and how it will influence your practice and professional development, and what you want to take away from the weekend.

 • Your reason for applying for a bursary place, if applicable